 The Hanare (mother-in-law suite)

 The hanare is an add-on to the omoya that houses staff, but also has a dark, cool room where members of the local community make tsukemono (pickles)!
 The ponds behind the hanare will soon have fish in them.

 The Kura (storehouse)

 The kura is a thick-walled, locked keep traditionally used to store valuables, including the year’s rice harvest.
 For that purpose, it has a metal room that mice can’t get in.
-Eventually, it will be our own storehouse and store, where we will sell products from our fields and workshops.
+The kura has two floors, one of which will be converted into a library and the other a food storage facility where we will sell products from our fields and workshops.

 The Koya (shed)

 Down by the road, separate from the omoya, is the koya, a long shed with many rooms.
 One of these rooms has been converted into a storage room for the fire wood we use for heating in the winter.
 Others include a garage for our vehicles, a room for our tools, and a space where we measure vegetable harvests and make chicken feed.